Apryl A. Alexander: Early life and education

 Alexander was born in Louisiana and was driven to pursue higher education from a young age.
 In 2001, she pursued her undergraduate education at Virginia Polytechnic Institute, becoming the first woman in her family to pursue a postsecondary education.
 She started her degree planning to pursue veterinary studies, when her volunteer experiences working with sexual assault and domestic violence survivors changed her path.
 Alexander switched her major to psychology and minored in sociology and, in 2005, graduated with a Bachelors of Science.
 She worked as a counsellor at the Women's Resource Center in the New River Valley in Radford, Virginia.
 As a CARE (Crisis Advocate Responding Effectively) companion, she provided support to adults and children who had faced sexual assault.
 During this experience she saw patterns in the behavior and stories of the sexual offenders, such that they often had trauma in their own backgrounds.
 This led Alexander to shift her career towards education strategies for offenders.

 Alexander's motivation to pursue a master's degree at Radford University was driven by her experience as a counsellor, but also by the interactions she had with Ann Elliott, a professor of psychology at Radford, while at the Women's Resource Center.
 While at Radford, she was active in community engagement and education of alcohol awareness, internet safety, and sexual assault.
 She worked in the Office of Substance Abuse and Sexual Assault Education and conducted exit interviews for the Radford Aware Program for students that violated alcohol policies.

-Alexander pursued her graduate degree in clinical psychology at the Florida Institute of Technology.
+Alexander pursued her doctorate degree in clinical psychology at the Florida Institute of Technology.
 She studied there because of The Family Learning Program which supports individuals and their family members affected by sexual abuse.
-Alexander concentrated in Forensic Psychology and also studied child and family therapy for sufferers of maltreatment and trauma.
+Alexander concentrated in Forensic Psychology and also studied child and family therapy for people with a history of maltreatment and trauma.
 She obtained a master's degree in 2009, and completed her PsyD by 2012.
 Alexander worked in a variety of settings where she interfaced with offenders as well as victims to elucidate evidence-based approaches to addressing violence.